Celebrating Eleven Years Online...!

 Sail Plan | Accommodation Plan | Deck Plan & Sections | Structural Perspective | Hull Form | Lines Perspective

-Copyright 2001-2007 Michael Kasten
+Copyright 2001-2016 Michael Kasten

-Image above courtesy of Loren Murphy
+Image courtesy of Loren Murphy

 The Name

-Zebulun - also spelled Zebulon or sometimes Zevulun - was one of the ten lost tribes of Israel who were conquered and then driven out of the northern lands of Israel in 721 BC by the Assyrians (sometimes claimed to be the Babylonians).
+Zebulun - also spelled Zebulon or sometimes Zevulun - was one of the ten lost tribes of Israel who were conquered and then driven out of the northern lands of Israel circa 721 BC by the Assyrians (sometimes claimed to be the Babylonians).
 The original home of the tribe of Zebulun is now southern Lebanon - to the west of the Jordan River in the region of the Litani River.
+After having been driven from those lands, the Zebulunites, along with their brother tribe the Naftali also from that same region, subsequently occupied lands throughout what is now Afghanistan and Pakistan.
+Today, per scholars of these matters, a small group of Zebulunites in Bombay, India are possibly all that remains of the lost tribe of Zebulun.

 General Concept

-Zebulun was designed as a highly capable long range, fast and safe offshore sailing vessel in aluminum.
+Zebulun was designed as a highly capable long range, fast and safe offshore sailing vessel in aluminum for sailing expeditions ranging from the tropcs to the arctic.
 The original intent was that Zebulun be capable of doing rescue work, mission work, and relief supplies delivery for troubled areas.
 Long range under power was also a primary requirement, thus one could legitimately refer to this as a true motor-sailor, with 100% functionality in either mode.
-Zebulun's lines are intended to provide a high performance, easily driven hull for maximum speed and the fastest passage times.
+Zebulun's lines will provide high performance in an easily driven hull, planned for maximum speed and the fastest passage times.
+The interior layout has been planned around an extended family, or a large charter party.
+As such, Zebulun will also make an exceptionally fine charter vessel.

 Hull Particulars are as follows:

-96' LOA
+• 96' LOA

-23' Beam
+• 23' Beam

-8' Draft (twin asymmetric bulb fin keels
+• 8' Draft (twin asymmetric bulb fin keels)

-206,000 lb.
-Displacement at the Reference WL
+• 206,000 lb.
+Displacement at the DWL

-D/L 127
+• D/L 127

 Construction Materials